Caltech-IPAC/firefly/README.md

 ## Branches
 There are several branches the this repository.
 Here are the ones that you should care about.

- - rc-YYYY.N: the next release caniddate branch.
+ - rc-YYYY.N: The next release candidate branch.
 This is generally the most stable branch.
- - dev: this branch could be updated every day.
+ - dev: This branch could be updated every day.
 It is the active development branch.
 It is not stable.
 Nightly builds are performed.
- - firefly-xxx-reason, IRSA-xxx: Those branches are temporary for development feature branches and are associated with corresponding tickets in IPAC Jira.
+ - firefly-xxx-reason, IRSA-xxx: These branches are temporary development feature branches and are associated with corresponding tickets in IPAC Jira.
  - master: No longer regularly updated and should not be used by anyone.